hongweilibran/wmh_ibbmTum/README.md

 # Instructions for running the winning method in MICCAI 2017 WMH segmentation challenge

 ### Testing your cases
 An easy-to-use demo code could be downloaded here: https://drive.google.com/file/d/1tjk8CXjGYeddbaPCc1P5r-_ACUFcMut4/view?usp=sharing .
-It support single modality (FLAIR) and two-modality (FLAIR and T1) as the the input.
-The detailed instruction is in **ReadMe** inside.
+It supports single modality (FLAIR) and two-modality (FLAIR and T1) as the the input.
+The detailed instructions are in **ReadMe** inside.
 Please have a look at it.
 Simply, just run:
 ```
 python test_your_data.py
 ```

-* The detailed description of our method is published in [[NeuroImage]](https://arxiv.org/pdf/1802.05203.pdf).
-Please cite our work if you find the code is useful for your research.

 ### Some instructions for the public codes
 The public codes are for researchers who want to work and improve the current state-of-the-art.
 Basic knowledge on python is required.